garrentmh/100-days-of-code/log.md

 Today's Progress: Linking both frontend and backend via Axios and useEffect. understand how CORS work

 Thoughts: Didn't really work too well partly we are using PrimeReact as UI and I've done a lot of reduce Boiler Plate.
 So it may take a while to really intergrate it.

+***Day 32 March 21 2023***

+Today's Progress: Using Formik, Practice on refactoring for simplicity, FieldArray, Array, nested Objects, add property in through function and components

+Thoughts: Until today, i didn't realise how much this can help me simplify my code.
+Love the Formik.
+Kudos to CodeEvolution